 Blame.
 A familiar cultural issue bandied about for decades, Blame comes from all quarters and is an easy (but damaging) shift of focus from a problem to a person.

-I'm here to help, to change people's lives, to make the workplace a great place to be, to lift the spirit of your enterprise and set it on course for excellence.
+I'm here to help make the workplace a great place to be, lift the spirit of your enterprise and set it on course for excellence.
 Sometimes we really have to question ourselves... please, don't let your people suffer any longer.
 It's costing you all far too much.
-If you want to know the fiscal figures, they're here.
-If somewhere in your heart there is a will to set them free [from pain], you know what to do.
+Want the fiscal figures? ...they're here.
+You know what to do.
 Do it now.

 Comments